 Accidents from violations of FLSC rules, FAR's, or motor vehicle laws (flying and trailering) may result in the pilot's full financial responsibility.

 XI.
 REPORTING OF ACCIDENTS AND UNSAFE INCIDENTS

-To maintain safe operation, it is essential that accidents and unsafe incidents be reported, addressed, and corrected.
+To maintain safe operation, it is essential that unsafe incidents and accidents be discussed, reported, addressed formally, and corrected.